Decade6/JavaWellness/README.md

- Challenges, changes in the plan and scope of the project and things that went wrong during this increment Please describe here in detail:
+ Challenges, changes in the plan and scope of the project and things that went wrong during this increment:

  The scope of the project in general ended up being more ambitious than initially thought, however the